spikedoanz/public/wirehead-blog.md

 There is one unchanging constant in machine learning: "data is king."
 But what happens when you work in a field where the king doesn't always want to get out of bed every morning?

-Welcome to neuroimaging, where data is not only hard to come by, impossible to get manually labeled[^1], but also requires a ton of space[^2].
+Welcome to neuroimaging, where data is not only hard to come by, but also requires a ton of space[^1].

-Many have stood up to challenge this lack of data by inventing methods to generate synthetic data -- SynthSeg, SynthStrip, Synth, etc. They work really well[^3], but it has
+Many have stood up to challenge this lack of data by inventing methods to generate synthetic data -- SynthSeg, SynthStrip, Synth, etc. They work really well[^2], but it has

 <p align="center">.
 <p align="center">.